-The US housing market recovery: The past is not prologue has been added to your bookmarks.
+The US housing market recovery: The past is not prologue has been saved

 Amid a general housing market recovery, two counterintuitive trends stand out: Homeownership rates are declining, and new construction is more heavily weighted toward multifamily homes.
 If they continue, these trends could influence policy discussions on topics as diverse as tax reform and transportation planning.

 It’s been seven years since the end of the Great Recession.
 The economy has picked up pace, the labor market is strong, and the Federal Reserve (Fed) is on the verge of raising rates again.
 Amid these positive signs, it may seem odd at first that the housing sector is on a slower recovery path.
 In the heyday of 2005–2006, the sector contributed, on average, 33.4 percent to nominal fixed investment in the economy and 6.3 percent to nominal gross domestic product (GDP).
 Those figures fell sharply after 2008 before edging up to 23.3 percent and 3.8 percent, respectively, this year, still lower than the average for the last 35 years.
 The failure of these figures to reach pre-recession levels, however, is likely due more to the scale of the housing bubble leading up to the Great Recession than to an unnaturally slow pace of recovery.